zhuy16/learning_notes/00_forBiologistBeginners.md

 **1) in R**

-This could be the best to start with, as it handles visualization, and is simple and useful.
+This could be the best one to start with, as R specializes in making good visualization and is straightforward and useful for research work.

-**2) in shell script**, alternatively called bash script.
+**2) in shell script**, alternatively it is called bash script.

-free codes/tools are mostly available in linux/unix systems. consider has such a system, be it either a mac computer, or a ubuntu OS installation, or simply register an AWS account in Amazon and start from a free EC2 instance.
+Free codes/tools are mostly available in linux/unix systems. consider to have such an OS system, be it either a mac computer, or a ubuntu OS installation, or simply an AWS account on Amazon EC2 instance.

-Most tools for sequence analysis are written to work in a shell script.
+Most tools for sequence analysis are written to work in shell script.

 **3) in python**

-Python is more for general purpose and recently adapted for data science.
-It is more for machine learning and deep learning.
+Python is more for general purposes and recently adapted for data science.
+It is more popular for machine learning and deep learning applications.

 **4) Graphical user interface(GUI) tools** (mostly not free)

-Cytoscape (free) for network analysis and visualization, IPA (expensive) for GO analysis and others, IDEs such as Rstudio for R, Jupyter labs for Python, R and Julia.
+Cytoscape (free) is for network analysis and visualization, IPA (expensive) is for GO analysis, regulatory analysis and others.
+IDE examples include Rstudio for R, Jupyter lab for Python, R and Julia.

 **5) Web-based tools and databases**

-For example, there are David, Toppgene and Webgestalt and ReviGO for gene ontology analysis, Galaxy for RNA-seq anlysis, String for protein-protein interaction, etc.
+For example, there are David, Toppgene, Webgestalt for gene ontology analysis, ReviGO could help to remove redundancy of your GO terms.
+Galaxy is for RNA-seq anlysis, String is for protein-protein interaction, etc.

 # misconception

 1. Computational analysis is not easy, it takes a lot of time.

-2. It works very different ways from biological research experiments.
-You may spend days to debug to find that a lack/extra blank space that caused your code not running.
+2. Computational work progress very differently from biological research experiments.
+You may spend days to debug your code, just to find that a lack/extra blank space caused your broken code.
 This is not a waste of time.

 3. Do you need a master certificate?
-No, just learn from your work on it.
-Most conversion happens this way.
-You need youtube and google, you need to find the right keyword to get your answer.
+No, just learn bioinformatics from your work.
+Most career switchs I know happen this way.
+What you need is only youtube and google, but you need to find the right keyword to get your answer.

-4. The organization of workplace/development environment and file systems are important.
-You will find yourself lost in massive file systems if you are not careful to pay attention to those tools that help you to organize.
+4. The organization of your workplace and file system are important.
+You will find yourself lost in a massive file system if you are not careful.
+Pay attention to those tools that help you to organize.

 # **Love linux systems**